fox-buddy/fox-buddy/README.md

 # 👋

 Somehow I got to where I am, and now the people around me have to deal with me.
-I'm passionate about coding and always eager to learn new things.
+I'm passionate about coding, avoiding waste work and always eager to learn new things.

 Welcome to the rabbit hole!